-The Nike-Hercules warhead section will not be jettisoned under any circumstances.
+The Nike-Hercules warhead section is not to be jettisoned under any circumstances.

 2-1.
 Warnings

 The following warnings will be observed by personnel performing operations, procedures, and practices that are included or implied in this manual.
 Disregard for these warnings could result in personal injury or loss of life.